-Mercyhurst also has a freshman vehicle policy.
-First-year resident students are not allowed to have vehicles while at school.
-If a freshman brings a car to school, the student will be required to take the vehicle home and will be subject to conduct review.
-In cases of medical or family emergency, the Area Coordinator for the Freshman Area will review a student's request for a temporary vehicle pass.
-Passes are not granted for employment or routine medical appointments such as allergy shots or physical therapy sessions.
+Mercyhurst University also has a freshman vehicle policy.
+First-year residential students are not permitted to have vehicles while at school.
+If a freshman student brings a car to school, the student will be required to take the vehicle home and will go through the student conduct process.
+In cases of medical or family emergency, the Area Coordinator for the Freshmen Area will review a student's request for a temporary vehicle pass.
+Request approval is not guaranteed for employment or routine medical appointments such as allergy shots or physical therapy sessions.

-Frequently families ask about break housing.
-The freshman residence halls close at the end of each semester and for major holiday breaks.
-Generally, the halls close 24 hours after the last scheduled final exam of each semester and after the last scheduled class before the Spring break.
+During the academic year there are times when all residential buildings close as classes are not in session.
+This includes the end of each semester and for major holiday breaks.
+It is important to remember many student services will be adjusted or completely unavailable during break periods.
+Generally, the halls close 24 hours after the last scheduled final exam of each semester and after the last scheduled class before Thanksgiving and Spring break.
 We encourage students to make their travel and break plans in advance.
-If a student must remain in residence, they must register in advance.
-No student will be allowed to stay without proper approval.
-University staff is on duty during break periods.
+If a student must remain in their housing assignment during a break period they must request approval in advance.
+In an effort to keep our students safe over break periods students will not be allowed to stay without the proper approval and documentation.